Doxuno

 BUY-SELL PROVISIONS

-Upon the occurrence of any of the following trigger events, the Corporation and/or the remaining Shareholders shall have the right and obligation to purchase the affected Shareholder's shares in accordance with this section:
+Upon the occurrence of any of the following trigger events, the Corporation and/or the remaining Shareholders shall have the rights and obligations set forth below:

-Disability: If a Shareholder becomes permanently disabled (defined as the inability to perform the essential functions of their role for a continuous period of one hundred eighty (180) days, as certified by a licensed physician), the Corporation shall have the option to purchase the disabled Shareholder's shares at the valuation determined under this Agreement.
-The disabled Shareholder shall have thirty (30) days from receipt of the Corporation's notice of intent to purchase to accept or negotiate the terms.
-Payment may be structured over a period not to exceed thirty-six (36) months.
+Disability: If a Shareholder is unable to perform the essential functions of their role for one hundred eighty (180) continuous days (certified by a licensed physician), the Corporation may purchase the disabled Shareholder's shares at the value determined under this Agreement, payable over up to thirty-six (36) months.

-Termination of Employment: If a Shareholder's employment or service relationship with the Corporation is terminated (whether voluntary or involuntary, with or without cause), the Corporation shall have the option to repurchase the departing Shareholder's shares at the valuation determined under this Agreement.
-In the case of termination for cause (defined as fraud, embezzlement, criminal conviction, material breach of fiduciary duty, or willful misconduct), the repurchase price may be reduced by up to twenty percent (20%) as a forfeiture penalty.
-The Corporation must exercise this option within ninety (90) days of the termination date.
+Termination of Employment: On termination of a Shareholder's employment or service (voluntary or involuntary), the Corporation may repurchase the departing Shareholder's shares at the value determined under this Agreement, exercisable within ninety (90) days.
+For termination for cause (fraud, embezzlement, criminal conviction, material fiduciary breach, or willful misconduct), the price may be reduced by up to twenty percent (20%).

 8.